akaabdullahmateen/roadmap/mechatronics/control-systems/index.md

 #### Closed loop systems

 The first summing junction algebraically adds the signal from the input to the signal from the output, which arrives via the *feedback path*, the return path from the output to the summing junction.
 The result is generally called the *actuating signal*.
-However, in systems where both the input and output transducers have *unity gain* (that is, the transducer amplifies the input by 1), the actuating signal's value is equal to the actual difference between the input and the output.
+However, in systems where both the input and output transducers have *unity gain* (that is, the transducer amplifies the input by unity), the actuating signal's value is equal to the actual difference between the input and the output.
 Under this condition, the actuating signal is called the *error*.

 <div style="display:flex;align-items:center;justify-content:center;margin:24px">
 <img style="width:512px;border:4px solid #9146ff;border-radius:12px" src="./assets/system-configurations/closed-loop.png">